bee-miczi/utils.py/README.md

 Linux: Use your pakage manager to download the latest version of python

 The file will install the latest version of python up to that date.

+(Note: If a new version of python breakes the program before we can provide, please consider downgrading your python version!)

 ### Extra dependencies